Working analysis · May 2026

 The gap is the General Fund subsidy.
 SpEd expenditures grew $8.4M (+33%) in four years; reimbursement-source revenue grew only $5.7M.

 Source: TSD Special Education Department Update, October 7, 2025 (board workshop deck slides 13-15, "Five-Year Special Education Funding History").
-Presentation documentation.
+Oct 7, 2025 — Special Education Department Update.

 TSD is not unusual in this.
 According to a state-commissioned report released in October 2025, Michigan reimburses only 28.6% of district SpEd costs — among the lowest rates in the country.2 Every Michigan district fills the gap from its operating budget.
 The proposed fix is a six-year transition to a tiered-funding system at an estimated cost of $4.55 billion statewide.2 Until that passes, the $9M annual subsidy in Troy is a feature of the system, not an anomaly.